CurveDocs/curve-docs/docs/crvUSD/amm.md

         This user uses 4 bands for their loan.
 The function returns the collateral composition of all bands.
 In this case, the 4 bands do not hold any borrow token (the first four returned values), but they hold the collateral token (the last four return values).
 This signals, that user is not is soft-liquidation, as all his bands are still fully allocated in the collateral tokens.

         **Fictive example:** E.g. if the first band of the loan would have been liquidated and the second band is currently undergoing liquidation, the returned values could look like the second example below.
-The first band would be fully in the borrow token (because the band as already been soft-liquidated), the second band would be in both, the borrow and collateral token (because the band is currently being liquidated) and the remaining two bands are still fully composited of the collteral token (because these bands have not been liquidated).
+The first band would be fully in the borrow token (because the band as already been soft-liquidated), the second band would be in both, the borrow and collateral token (because the band is currently being liquidated) and the remaining two bands are still fully composited of the collateral token (because these bands have not been liquidated).

         ```shell
         >>> AMM.get_xy('0x5A684c08261380B91D8976eDB0cabf87744650a5')